top of page

 When you want to hire an electrician, it makes sense to ask a few questions beforehand to get to know what they’re like.

-We have all our insurance via Hiscox Insurance, we need this to opperate & our trade organisations insist on their members having insurance anyway.
+We have all our insurance via AxA Insurance, we need this to opperate & our trade organisations insist on their members having insurance anyway.
 Feel free to ask to see our insurance policy.

 We will know if your job needs local authority approval.
 Regardless of what the answer is, it’s always worthwhile checking with your local authority as well.
 You can never be too careful, and the householder is ultimately the only one responsible.